 A class action lawsuit, if filed and successful, could offer drivers a permanent fix for their engine problems, as well as compensation for past repairs and loss of vehicle value.

-Attorneys working with ClassAction.org would like to speak with anyone who owns or leases a 2015 to 2021 Dodge, Chrysler or Jeep vehicle and experienced any of the following problems:
+Attorneys working with ClassAction.org would like to speak with anyone who owns or leases a 2008 to 2021 Dodge, Chrysler or Jeep vehicle equipped with a Hemi engine and experienced any of the following problems:

 Ticking, knocking or tapping noise from the engine

 They’re investigating whether a defect is causing the issues listed above and posing a safety risk to drivers and passengers.

 If a defect is suspected, it’s possible that a class action lawsuit could be filed against the manufacturer.
 Before the attorneys can even consider taking legal action, however, they need to talk to drivers who experienced these problems firsthand.